ashleyradford/compression-detection/README.md

 Based on the techniques described in [End-to-End Detection of Compression of Traffic Flows by Intermediaries](https://www.cs.usfca.edu/vahab/resources/compression_detection.pdf) by Vahab Pournaghshband, Alexander Afanasyev, and Peter Reiher.

 ## Requirements
-Requires cJSON source and header files.
+Requires cJSON source and header files (included).
 See Resources.<br>
 A file filled with 2000 bytes of random data (included).<br>
 A json configs file with the following keys:<br>
 - **client_ip:** client IP address